NiffirgkcaJ/adw-gtk3-colorizer/README.md

 # adw-gtk3 Colorizer GNOME Extension

-Colorize your GTK3 applications using the adw-gtk3 theme with your chosen system accent color.
+Synchronize your GTK3 (with adw-gtk3 theme) and certain Adwaita-based GTK4 application accent colors (for named colors) with your chosen system accent color.

-This GNOME Shell extension automatically reads your system's accent color setting and dynamically updates your `~/.config/gtk-3.0/gtk.css` file to apply that color to the adw-gtk3 theme.
+This GNOME Shell extension automatically reads your system's accent color setting.
+It dynamically updates your `~/.config/gtk-3.0/gtk.css` file to apply the color to the **adw-gtk3 theme** for GTK3 applications and, for **named colors only**, updates your `~/.config/gtk-4.0/gtk.css` file to set the `--accent-bg-color` variable for use by the **Adwaita theme** in GTK4 applications.

+**Note:** Custom hex colors are only applicable to GTK3 applications.

 ## Features

-* Automatically applies your GNOME system accent color to the adw-gtk3 theme for GTK3 applications.
+* Automatically applies your GNOME system accent color to the **adw-gtk3 theme** for GTK3 applications and, for **named colors only**, sets the accent background color variable for use by the **Adwaita theme** in GTK4 applications.
-* Supports predefined GNOME accent colors and custom hex color codes.
+* Supports predefined GNOME accent colors and custom hex color codes (custom hex colors only apply to GTK3).
-* Manages the necessary CSS definitions in `~/.config/gtk-3.0/gtk.css` safely.
+* Manages the necessary CSS definitions in `~/.config/gtk-3.0/gtk.css` and `~/.config/gtk-4.0/gtk.css` safely.
-* Creates a backup (`gtk.css.bak`) before modifying the file (if no backup exists).
+* Creates backups (`gtk.css.bak`) for both files before modifying them (if no backup exists).
-* Removes the injected CSS block and cleans up on extension disable.
+* Removes the injected CSS blocks and cleans up on extension disable.

 ## Compatibility